 |---|---|---|

-Three things to know about that $63,587 number:
+Three things to know about coaching salary figures:

 How much do spiritual life coaches charge per session?

-Per ICF data, six in ten coaches across all niches charge $200 to $500 per hour.
+Per ICF historical data, six in ten coaches across all niches charge $200 to $500 per hour.
 Spiritual coaches sit slightly below that band on average, but the experienced ones are right inside it.

 | Stage | Typical session rate |